 Dinos make math more fun in this clever game from Learning Resources!
 Your goal is to get all four of your dinos to the end of the colorful track first.
 Each dino walks a different track, and each track represents a place value, from 1s to 1,000s.
 At first, the rules are simple, but as kids' mathematical skills improve, they can play with more complex rules that incorporate the other tracks, then problem cards ("Stuck in a tar pit!
 Move your 10s dino back two spaces!"), and finally word problems ("Your 10s dinosaur forgot its pants, so it went back 15 to get them.
 Then it hurried forward 25.
 How far did it get?
 Move that many."
 This hilarious game for 2 to 4 players is sure to be full of prehistoric fun.

 Build a wooden dinosaur — that actually moves and roars! — with this kit from Rokr!
 Pop the precision laser-cut wood pieces out and put them together, then put in some batteries and your dino will come to life.
-Dinosaurs can walk, roar, and even bite, and they're sound controlled, so they'll start moving when she claps, laughs, or commands.
-You can get models of an apatosaurus, a mammoth, a stegosaurus, a triceratops, and a tyrannosaurus rex.
+This T.Rex model has 84 wooden pieces, plus the motor it needs to operate; it can walk and roar!
+The robot is sound-controlled, so it will start moving at her command.

 Over 20 of the fascinating creatures from the Jurassic period are illustrated on this jigsaw puzzle, including the beloved brachiosaurus, the stegosaurus and the carnivorous allosaurus.
 This 1000-piece puzzle from Eurographics features detailed drawings drawn from scientific analysis of fossils, and with a finished size of finished size of 19.25" x 26.5", she'll be able to see every detail.
 It's sure to be a hit with budding paleontologists!